Andy has been a member of Sektion Monte Rosa of the SAC since 1975.

 Dick moved to Chesterfield in autumn 2014 so regular walking is now mainly in the Peak District, also a good area for a little gentle mountain biking.

-Nearer to home, in Yorkshire, he can still be found climbing and walking regularly in the Yorkshire Dales.
+Nearer to home, in Yorkshire, he can still be found climbing, walking and cycling on a regular basis.

 Pamela’s love of walking began as a teenager with rambles on the Wiltshire Downs and family holidays in the Bernese Oberland.
 On graduating from university she moved to Switzerland, where she still lives after a career of working in international schools.